bradleypriest/bradleypriest.github.com/_posts/2013-07-22-tic-tac-toe.md

 - Adding a reset board button
 - Changing the wrapper div's to anchor tags so it works on mobile

-Check out the final code at [https://gist.github.com/bradleypriest/6051289](https://gist.github.com/bradleypriest/6051289) and give it a go at [http://htmlgist.herokuapp.com/6051289](http://htmlgist.herokuapp.com/6051289)
+Check out the final code and give it a go at [http://bl.ocks.org/bradleypriest/6051289](http://bl.ocks.org/bradleypriest/6051289)

 The next step would be to make the UI a little smarter, I would probably check for any intersections that return two matches and see if the missing index is still empty, but I'll leave that as an exercise for the reader.